jensengroup/molstat/README.md

 # Molecular Statistic

-This the repository for molstat files
+This is the repository for molstat files

 # Setup